-Third is savings: if you get about 4 days out of a battery, you’ll use around 90 batteries a year.
+By comparison with regular batteries, if you get about 4 days out of a battery, you’ll use around 90 batteries a year.
 An 80 count package of high quality Rayovac batteries is about $27 so your total yearly battery expense is under $30.

 If you have physical problems…

 As the technology improves, you can expect to see newer hearing aids with a longer recharge life – as well as better handling on replacement issues.
-There are also a few models on the market now that offer both battery and recharger options but they’re still in their infancy and won’t be truly ‘ready for prime time’ for a couple of more years.
+There are also a few models on the market now that offer combined battery and recharger options but they’re still in their infancy and won’t be truly ‘ready for prime time’ for a couple of more years.

 Think before you decide, particularly when it comes to rechargeables.
 The wrong choice could have consequences!